Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Introduction

-The two-view setting fits quite effortlessly in various applications including Natural Language Processing(NLP).
-For instance, two news articles covering the same event, two captions used to describe one image, a document with its translation and many more.
-Moreover, it is also easy for one to find applications in text and NLP, under a two-view setting, where the conditional independence assumption holds naturally.
-This inherent association between the two-view setting and the conditional independence assumption serves as the foundation for the work presented in this study.
+The study exploits the two-view setting under a conditional independence assumption.
+The conditional independence assumption, represented in figure \ref{fig:HSM2}, states that the two views (\textit{a\textsubscript{1}} and \textit{a\textsubscript{2}}) are said to be conditionally independent given some hidden(latent) state (\textit{L}).
+The study proposed here revolves around the conditional independence assumption of the past and future views in textual data on some hidden state and the learning paradigm proposed exploits the assumption mentioned above.
+It is also easy for one to find applications in text and NLP, under a two-view setting, where the conditional independence assumption holds naturally.
+This inherent association between the two-view setting and the conditional independence assumption is the foundation for the work presented in this study.

-This study explores the probabilistic interpretation of Canonical Correlation Analysis (CCA) for developing latent variables in textual data.
-For most NLP-based applications, latent states/knowledge serves as a fundamental block and hence there is a constant need for methods that can do so efficiently.
-To the best of our knowledge, this is the first investigation to generate latent representation using CCA by exploiting the multi-view nature of textual data.
-Experiments on the Automatic Short Answer Grading (ASAG) task confirm that the proposed model is certainly competitive and achieves better results than the state-of-the-art.
+The study also introduces a CCA-based two-view learning framework to design an EDU segmentation model that is simple, linear, and works without supervision, making the model adaptable and suitable for any language, particularly when labeled training data is limited or unavailable.
+Our CCA-based two-view learning framework can be considered a generalization of widely used CCA-based approaches.
+We extend this model by considering various informational cues within the textual data as different views, such as consecutive sentences in a document or consecutive utterances in dialogue, unlike traditional CCA, which perceives inputs from two distinct sources or modes as two views \cite{guo2021manifold,jia2019semantically}.

+To understand and analyze the role of the EDUs discovered using CCA, the study utilizes these units to perform a Textual Similarity Task.
+The proposed model quantifies semantic equivalence based on the units identified in both sentences of a sentence pair.
+These units establish a shared hidden state for the input sentence pair, which is used for content selection and generates a similarity score.
+Experiments on the Semantic Textual Similarity Benchmark (STSB) and Mohler datasets confirm that the proposed model is highly competitive and outperforms the state-of-the-art, particularly on small datasets.